andreasonny83/unique-names-generator/README.md

 This is an array of dictionaries.
 Each dictionary is an array of strings containing the words to use for generating the string.

-The default `adjectives, colors and animals` dictionaries can be imported from the library as a separate modules and provided in the desired order.
+The [provided dictionaries](#dictionaries-available) can be imported from the library as a separate modules and provided in the desired order.

 ```typescript
 import { uniqueNamesGenerator, adjectives, colors, animals } from 'unique-names-generator';